getoutreach/stencil/docs/content/en/reference/template-module.md

 #### type

 A type controls the what is released, or not released.
-Generally a type should be specific to the changes in the PR, but when in doubt you can always select one that has the releasing behaviour you want
+Generally a type should be specific to the changes in the PR, but when in doubt you can always select one that has the releasing behavior you want.

 ##### **Major Release (vX.0.0)**